garrandall/popular-music-data/tracks/24k-magic-bruno-mars.md

 (Wooh)
 Everywhere I go they be like
-Ooh, so player ooh
+Oh so player oh
 Everywhere I go they be like
-Ooh, so player ooh
+Oh so player oh
 Everywhere I go they be like
-Ooh, so player ooh
+Oh so player oh
 Now, now, now
 Watch me break it down like (Uh)
 24 karat, 24 karat magic